Skip to main contentSkip to footer

 The 12 public MCP tools (principles.list, clusters.list, principles.get, examples.search, guides.get, signals.feedback, etc.) function exactly like a public documentation API.
 They are stateless reference lookups.
 The server receives only the structured query parameters you pass, slug strings, search queries, filter values.
 No proprietary code, no prompts, no file contents, and no codebase context is ever transmitted, ingested, or stored.
 This is the magic sentence for IT/Legal review: the public MCP is read-only and does not accept proprietary codebase context.
 It is safe to use in any company environment, including ones with strict data-handling policies.

-The Pro/Teams MCP, transient processing and zero training
+The Pro/Teams MCP, data handling and zero-training

-For practitioners using architect.validate to audit real code: payloads are processed transiently in memory to generate the validation report and immediately dropped.
+For practitioners using architect.validate to audit real code: your code is sent to the underlying LLM provider (OpenAI, US) to generate the validation report, on a no-training basis, and retained under OpenAI's API data-retention terms.
 We do not train models on user code, validation payloads, or architecture diagrams.
 Ever.
-The underlying LLM provider (OpenAI API) operates under a no-training-on-API-data policy.
-Our application layer enforces an additional guarantee: when you pass private_session=true on architect.validate or team.summarize, the server bypasses all database logging for that call.
-No record of your code, payload, or result is persisted on our servers. signals.feedback writes only the structured fields you explicitly pass; signals.report writes the event type, surface, and perceived value against your authenticated user ID.
+Our application layer adds a guarantee: when you pass private_session=true on architect.validate or team.summarize, the server bypasses all database logging for that call, so AI Design Blueprint persists no record of your code, payload, or result on our side (OpenAI's own retention is governed by their API terms). signals.feedback writes only the structured fields you explicitly pass; signals.report writes the event type, surface, and perceived value against your authenticated user ID.
 Neither stores prompts, code, or file contents.

 GDPR, data residency, and DPAs